JrVerbiest/jrverbiest.github.io/README.md

   Other activities:

   - treasurer IEEE Student Branch Leuven (2003-2005);
-  - supervision study projects in the course Wireless and Mobile Communications;
+  - supervision projects in the course Wireless and Mobile Communications;
   - supervision of the different (Master's) thesis.

 - **Summer job**, Clock-o-Matic, Holsbeek, Belgium

   Task: